zwerg4/TUbeToYoutube/README.md

  4. Start the video and select the GET request with name like:  '"chunklist_xxxxx_xxxx.m3u8"\n
  5. Go to the Header of the select request and copy the link ending by m3u8
  6. Paste Link
+ 7. Enter video name
- 7. Allow the script connecting to your Youtube Account
+ 8. Allow the script connecting to your Youtube Account (need to do it only once)
- 8. Have fun !!
+ 9. Have fun !!

+ ## TODO List
+ - add requirements.txt
+ - mutltiple uploads
+ - playlist creation

+ **If you have some things you want to see in this script, contact me or open new issue**